spatulatom/spatulatom/README.md

 - <a href ="https://github.com/spatulatom/shopping-card-reactjs#readme"> my first React && Redux app "Shopping Card"</a>
 - <a href="https://github.com/spatulatom/todo-reactjs#readme"> a ToDo in React.js  </a>
 - <a href="https://github.com/spatulatom/todo-vanillajs#readme"> a ToDo in Vanilla JS</a>
-- <a href="https://github.com/spatulatom/bootstrap-demo-website#readme-top"> a simple Bootstrap project </a>
+- <a href="https://github.com/spatulatom/bootstrap-demo-website#readme-top"> a simple Bootstrap website </a>
 - <a href="https://github.com/spatulatom/sass-project#readme-top"> a simple SASS project</a>